vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

     downcast to the active class.
     - In order to test this alternative you have to rename files _blinky.public.h_/_blinky.public.cpp_ to blinky.h/blinky.cpp respectively.
+3. *blinky.lazy-singleton.h*/*blinky.lazy-singleton.cpp*/*bsp_blinky.lazy-singleton.cpp_/*main.lazy-singleton.cpp*:
+    - This alternative is very similar to previous ones.
+The main difference is that the active class can only be instantiated once but providing a way for clients to access that class in such a way that the same single object is returned each time.
+This is commonly referred to as a singleton pattern, or a singleton class.
+    - In order to test this alternative you have to rename files *blinky.lazy-singleton.h*/*blinky.lazy-singleton.cpp*/ *bsp_blinky.lazy-singleton.cpp*/*main.lazy-singleton.cpp* to blinky.h/blinky.cpp/bsp_blinky.cpp/main.cpp respectively.
+4. *blinky.closed-singleton.h*/*blinky.closed-singleton.cpp*/*bsp_blinky.closed-singleton.cpp*/*main.closed-singleton.cpp*:
+    - This alternative is a kind of singleton class in which its specification is entirely hidden.
+It provides a constant, opaque and global pointer to access the only class instance.
+    - In order to test this alternative you have to rename files _blinky.closed-singleton.h_/_blinky.closed-singleton.cpp_/ _bsp_blinky.closed-singleton.cpp_/main.closed-singleton.cpp_ to blinky.h/blinky.cpp/bsp_blinky.cpp/main.cpp respectively.

 #### _third-party_
 It contains Git submodules almost exclusively.